An Energy Stable Approach for Discretizing Hyperbolic Equations with Nonconforming Discontinuous Galerkin Methods: Introduction

 Here we expand upon the literature related to skew-symmetric discretizations by showing that the skew-symmetric approach is of value for nonconforming methods (either due to hanging nodes in the mesh or changes in element spaces).
-Two critical ideas in this work are: \begin{itemize} \item the use of a skew-symmetric form for linear elasticity so that integration by parts is not needed discretely; and \item evaluation of the skew-symmetric surface integrals in a mortar space so that all surface integrals are consistent even when variational crimes are present. \end{itemize} The first point is now well-known in the literature.
-The second point is the core contribution of the work and a point that has not been discussed previously in the literature.
-Unlike many previous skew-symmetric formulations, for nonconforming meshes skew-symmetry is also of value for constant coefficient problems on affine meshes to remove the potential exponential growth of energy when inexact quadrature is used\footnote{Even in the conforming case, the choice of the quadrature rule for some element types may require skew-symmetric form even for constant coefficient problems on affine meshes (e.g., SEM quadrature for the quadrilateral face of pyramids)~\cite{ChanWangModaveRemacleWarburton2016jcp}.}.
+Two critical ideas in this work are: \begin{itemize} \item the use of a skew-symmetric form for linear elasticity so that integration-by-parts is not needed discretely; and \item evaluation of the skew-symmetric surface integrals in a mortar space so that all surface integrals are consistent even when variational crimes are present. \end{itemize} The first point is now well-known in the literature.
+The second point is the core contribution of the work and has not been discussed previously in the literature.
+Unlike many previous skew-symmetric formulations, for nonconforming meshes skew-symmetry is also of value for constant coefficient problems on affine meshes to remove the potential exponential growth of energy when inexact quadrature is used\footnote{Even in the conforming case, the choice of the quadrature rule for some element types may require a skew-symmetric form even for constant coefficient problems on affine meshes (e.g., spectral element method quadrature for the quadrilateral face of pyramids)~\cite{ChanWangModaveRemacleWarburton2016jcp}.}.

 In addition to stability, it is often desirable that schemes be both conservative and constant preserving.
 These properties can be lost due to a lack of a discrete product rule if care is not taken in the computation of the metric terms~\cite{Kopriva2006jsc}.
 With nonconforming meshes, additional challenges arise as the mesh may become discretely discontinuous due to different aliasing errors being incurred across nonconforming faces.
 By enforcing a set of accuracy constraints on the discrete operators as well as requiring a discrete version of the divergence theorem, we are able to show that our proposed discretization is both conservative and constant preserving.
-For isoparametric, hexahedral elements this will necessitate that the mesh is made discretely continuous, or watertight, after a global coordinate transform and that aliasing errors in the calculation of metric terms be made consistent across nonconforming faces.
+For isoparametric hexahedral elements this will require that the mesh is made discretely continuous, or watertight, after a global coordinate transform and that aliasing errors in the calculation of metric terms be made consistent across nonconforming faces.